snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 2. **Map Identities:**
    - By default, users are mapped by checking whether their email in the data source matches with a `UserPrincipalName` or  `Mail` in Microsoft Entra ID .
-   - If this doesn’t work for your organization, provide a custom mapping formula.
+   - If this default doesn’t work for your organization, provide a custom mapping formula.

 ---